crabhi/celery-java/README.md

 ## Relase notes

+* 1.2 - Moved the package from `org.sedlakovi` to `com.geneea`.
+No functionality changes.
 * 1.1 - Lots of breaking changes (renames, API improvements, the Client can be constructed without an existing connection...).
 If you're already using this library, please get in touch.
 The next release should have much fewer breaking changes and they will be listed